 Online Banking Security & Access

-As online fraud and theft evolves, browsers must become more secure with each new version.
-That’s why companies that provide Web browsers continually release patches to stay one step ahead of fraudsters.
-So it’s vital that individual users, like you, routinely apply the upgrades to stay protected-on your smartphone, tablet and computer.
-The most common browsers are Internet Explorer, Firefox, Chrome, Edge and Safari.
+Web browsers and operating systems are a key component to keeping your information secure.
+As online fraud and theft evolves, the companies that provide Web browsers and operating systems, continually release patches to help keep you one step ahead of the fraudsters.
+It is vital that individual users, like you, routinely apply those system upgrades to keep the information you access from your smartphone, tablet and computer safe.

-Always using a current Web browser is vital to keeping the information you share and the sites you visit secure.
-This includes the financial information you view and exchange while using online banking.
-Knowing you’re using the most current version is one of the best ways to give yourself peace of mind.
+Always using a current Web browser and operating system while using online banking to access and manage your financial information is one of the best ways to give yourself peace of mind.

 Secure Access Code